zamazan4ik/awesome-pgo/article/article.md

 ### Bazel

-Bazel [has](https://bazel.build/reference/command-line-reference#flag--fdo_instrument) built-in PGO support.
+Bazel [has](https://bazel.build/reference/command-line-reference#flag--fdo_instrument) built-in PGO support with `--fdo_instrument`/`--fdo_optimize` options.
 With provided by Bazel command-line options, you will be able to optimize your program with PGO without needing to know how to properly invoke PGO stuff in your favorite compiler.
+Unfortunately, there is no built-in support for using sampling PGO or more advanced instrumentation PGO modes like CSIR PGO.
+If you want to use them - pass corresponding flags manually.

 But even such a "native" PGO integration into the build system could have some problems.
 I [found](https://github.com/envoyproxy/envoy/issues/25500#issuecomment-1724584679) one of them during the PGO testing for Envoy.
 For some unknown reason, Bazel denied compiling with PGO one of Envoy's dependencies when I tried to use the PGO option.
 But if I just pass the required compiler flags recursively for all dependencies - it works fine!
 I don't know what is the root cause for such behavior in this case (honestly, I don't care much since I got my job done there)...
 Anyway, now you know about this possible caveat and how to avoid the problem :)

 ### Meson

 Meson [supports](https://mesonbuild.com/Builtin-options.html) building with instrumentation PGO via `b_pgo` option, more precisely - IR PGO.
-Unfortunately, there is no built-in support for using sampling PGO or more advanced instrumentation PGO modes like CSIR PGO.
+Similarly to Bazel, there is no built-in support for using sampling PGO or more advanced instrumentation PGO modes like CSIR PGO.
 So if you want to do something more advanced than simple instrumentation PGO - be ready to pass all required compiler switches manually.

 ### CMake